pagkly/Zed/Investopedia3/Unlevered Cost of Capital Definition.md

 The unlevered cost of capital can be used to determine the cost of a particular project, separating it from procurement costs.

 The unlevered cost of capital represents the cost of a company financing the project itself without incurring debt.
-It provides an implied [rate of return](https://www.investopedia.com/terms/r/rateofreturn.asp), which helps investors make informed decisions on whether to invest.
+It provides an implied [[rate of return]](https://www.investopedia.com/terms/r/rateofreturn.asp), which helps investors make informed decisions on whether to invest.
 If a company fails to meet the anticipated unlevered returns, investors may reject the investment.

 ## Unlevered Cost of Capital Calculation

-Several factors are necessary to calculate the unlevered cost of capital, which includes [unlevered beta](https://www.investopedia.com/terms/u/unleveredbeta.asp), [market risk premium](https://www.investopedia.com/terms/m/marketriskpremium.asp), and the [risk-free rate of return](https://www.investopedia.com/terms/r/risk-freerate.asp).
+Several factors are necessary to calculate the unlevered cost of capital, which includes [unlevered beta](https://www.investopedia.com/terms/u/unleveredbeta.asp), [[market risk premium]](https://www.investopedia.com/terms/m/marketriskpremium.asp), and the [[risk-free rate of return]](https://www.investopedia.com/terms/r/risk-freerate.asp).
 This calculation can be used as a standard for measuring the soundness of the investment.

 The unlevered beta represents an investment's volatility as compared to the market.
 The unlevered beta, also known as asset beta, is determined by comparing the company to similar companies with known levered betas, often by using an average of multiple betas to derive an estimate.
 The calculation of market risk premium is the difference between expected market returns and the risk-free rate of return.